1981 warning strike in Poland: Background

 After the Bydgoszcz events, millions of Poles reacted angrily to the beatings of the members of Solidarity.
 The atmosphere in the country grew even more tense when the government of the Polish People's Republic denied any wrongdoing, stating that the security services were simply doing their duty to restore order.
 Anger was increased by the state's description of the particulars of the beatings as "claims by Solidarity sources".

 The mass media alleged that Jan Rulewski, one of the beaten activists, had been hurt in a car accident, not as a result of the intervention of the police.
 Furthermore, in the early spring of 1981, the Soviet Army carried out huge military exercises named Soyuz 81 on Polish soil.

-The maneuvers were regarded by many Poles as the preparation of a Soviet invasion of their country and Marshal Viktor Kulikov, Commander-in-Chief of the Warsaw Pact, told the Polish general staff that despite the political situation, the exercises would continue indefinitely.
+The maneuvers were regarded by many Poles as the preparation of a Soviet invasion of Poland.
+Marshal Viktor Kulikov, Commander-in-Chief of the Warsaw Pact, told the Polish general staff that despite the political situation, the exercises would continue indefinitely.
 In Washington, the situation in Poland was described as being marked by "political tension at its highest level since last November".
 Soviet military exercises continued until 7 April.

 Meanwhile, leaders of the Solidarity gathered at the meeting of the National Coordinating Commission (Krajowa Komisja Porozumiewawcza); they ordered all regional offices of the organisation to stay alert and be prepared for a national strike.
 On 21 March in Bydgoszcz, a two-hour warning strike took place; in a special press release, Solidarity announced that the Bydgoszcz events were a provocation, directed toward the government of Prime Minister Wojciech Jaruzelski.

 The government responded by sending a special commission to Bydgoszcz, headed by General Jozef Zyto, Deputy Prosecutor-General, whose task was to clear up the situation and determine who was guilty of the beatings of the Solidarity activists.
 However, its members were not interested in fulfilling their mission, and their inactivity was criticized by Solidarity.
 Opposition activists were personally insulted by the Bydgoszcz events, believing that if the beatings could happen to Jan Rulewski, they could happen to any of them.
 A statement of the Polish United Workers' Party did not improve the situation, as it characterised the Bydgoszcz events as a "flagrant violation of law, which created new tensions".